andy-twosticks/pod4/README.md

     end

 (Note: as a general principal, you should always call super when overriding a method in Pod4 model, unless you have good reason not to.)

 Validation is run on create, read, update and delete.
-If the model has a status of :error, then an update or create will fail.
-A delete, however, will succeed -- if you want to create validation that aborts a delete operation, you should override the `delete` method and only call super if the validation passes.
+If the model has a status of :error, then the validation will fail.
+(Probably you do not want this on delete; test the parameter passed to validate as in the example above).

 In passing I should note that validation is _not_ run on list: every record that list returns should be complete, but the `model_status` will be :empty because validation has not been run.